-Slater and Gordon (SGH), as instructed by the lead plaintiff, has commenced a group proceeding (class action) against Treasury Wine Estates Limited (TWE) on behalf of persons that acquired TWE securities from 14 February 2019 to the release of a market announcement made late on 28 January 2020.
+On 31 March 2020, Slater and Gordon commenced a group proceeding (class action) against Treasury Wine Estates Limited (TWE).
+The class action is on behalf of persons that acquired TWE securities from 30 June 2018 to the release of a market announcement made late on 28 January 2020.

 The proceeding alleges that eligible shareholders have claims against TWE in relation to losses suffered following the Company’s announcement to the ASX after close of trade on 28 January 2020.
 In its announcement, TWE disclosed the following in relation to the financial year ended 30 June 2020 (FY20):

 - TWE's earnings before interest, tax, SGARA and material items (EBITS) growth was now expected to be at a rate of 5% to 10%;

 - TWE's Americas division reported a 17% decline in EBITS to $98.3m and an EBITS margin of 16.1%.